-ENG 122 PUBLIC SPEAKING ■ Communication Skills
+ENG 122 PUBLIC SPEAKING Communication Skills

 This course focuses on the theory and skills of preparing and presenting public speeches.
 The emphasis in this course is on practice and evaluation of classroom presentations and professional speeches.
+1 c.u.

 ENG 125 INTRODUCTION TO WORLD LITERATURE